 Find videos like the one listed below on YouTube:

 - SABC Digital.
 2018, June 18.
 “Alien plant invasions trap a lot of water”.
 Available at www.youtube.com/watch?v=FFK4RX7J4jU

-Our thanks to Hildegard Klein and Debbie Sharp for their extensive notes and contributions to this chapter.
+Our thanks to Hildegard Klein and Debbie Sharp for their extensive notes and contributions to this page.